AI and SEO in 2025: Impact on Content and Rankings

 AI isn’t just changing what we publish—it’s also transforming how we work.

-• 📡 Internal linking tools use NLP to automate contextual suggestions
+- 📡 Internal linking tools use Natural Language Processing (NLP) to automate contextual suggestions

 For agencies and teams, this means more output with fewer resources.
 But it also increases the risk of: